ethereum/fe/docs/src/quickstart/first_contract.md

 The messages will simply be a [`string`](../spec/type_system/types/string.md) of a maximum length of `100` written as `String<100>`.
 The addresses are represented by the builtin [`address`](../spec/type_system/types/address.md) type.

-Execute `./fe guest_book.fe` to compile the file.
+Execute `./fe build guest_book.fe` to compile the file.
 The compiler tells us that it compiled our contract and that it has put the artifacts into a subdirectory called `output`.

 ```
 Compiled guest_book.fe.
 Outputs in `output`